 Step by step

 Just take it step-by-step.
 Work your way through each tab.
 Open up the different sections and see what it does.
 Have a play.
 You can’t break anything.
-Remeber there is an undo button as well.
+Remember there is an undo button as well.
 Also, Divi has an inbuilt training video on every element.
 So you don’t even have to leave Divi.
-I’m sure this is one of the reasons people love
+I’m sure this is one of the reasons people love Divi so much.

 Give me Space